tsolakisgeo/DHAW2023/_syllabus/15-wikidata_and_sparql.md

 ---

 ## Assignments due:
-- Be prepare to present in three minutes the general directions of your final project.

 ### Final Project
-- Be prepare to present in three minutes the general directions of your final project.
+- Be prepared to present in three minutes the general directions of your final project.

 ### Response Paper
 - Based on your readings, expand shortly (less than 80 words) on the advantages of SPARQL over the other programming languages that we have examined this quarter.